john314thegeekygenius/LINK-Keen/README.md

 Player 1 (aka the gameboy connected to the purple connecter) MUST start the match.
 You can set the number of players in the Game Settings menu, but it will automatically be set to the detected number of GBAs connected*.

-* This might not work correctly in Multiboot mode.
-Go into the Game Settings menu to set the number of players.
+* If this does not work correctly, go into the Game Settings menu to set the number of players.

 If you see an error message such as:
 Link Error